 The Myrtle Beach Safari tour is just one of their many outreach efforts to teach the public about endangered big cats and apes and their plight in the wild.
 The hope of the trainers at T.I.G.E.R.S. is that once people have the opportunity to see and interact with these endangered animals, visitors will become more dedicated to protecting these creatures in the wild.
 The trainers share lots of information about the different species and the challenges they face during the tour.
 The trainers use the skills and trusting relationships they have developed over the years of raising the animals from infancy to create a safe and incredible animal experience for visitors.

-Tours cost $299 per person for the 2015 season, with some discounts available on the preserve’s website.
+Tour costs start at $299 per person, with some discounts available on the preserve’s website.
 The tour starts in the morning and lasts until the early afternoon.
 Drinks and snacks are included, and the food is actually fantastic.
 Photographs, photo CDs and DVDs capturing the day are available for an additional cost.
 That said, it is truly an experience like no other.
 You need to make reservations for the tour of the preserve.
 Check their website for more information about scheduling.

 T.I.G.E.R.S. also operates Preservation Station at Barefoot Landing in North Myrtle Beach.
 At this free exhibit, you’ll have the chance to see full-grown tigers relaxing and playing in a glass enclosure.
 The day we were there, two tigers engaged in an epic wrestling match, romping, swatting and leaping on each other, just inches away from us.
 They looked like fantastically over-grown kittens.
 When they tired out, they wandered over to a small pool and sat together under a little waterfall.
 They didn’t seem interested in the people staring at them at all, but when a dog walked by, they leapt right up to the glass.
 Their eyes locked on the dog, and you could feel the intensity of their bodies, ready to pounce, through the glass.
 That’s when you realize they really aren’t kittens at all.